AndreaCensi/orbit_camera_actuator/README.md

-# orbit_camera_actuation
+# orbit_camera_actuator

 Actuates the Logitech Orbit QuickCam via ROS and libwebcam library.

+This is a catkinized version of the old package "orbit_camera_actuation".

 ## Components and Dependencies

 The following components are involved in controlling the camera:
 * [ROS](http://www.ros.org) - Robot Operation System
 * CreeperCam.cc - Based on stephanie’s code for actuating the camera using libwebcam library.